 Some genetic conditions run in families while others, like Down’s Syndrome, typically do not.
 They can happen in any pregnancy.
 Although the risk of Down’s syndrome increases with age, most babies born with Down’s syndrome are born to women under 35.

 When you’re pregnant, your blood contains fragments of your baby’s DNA.
-The Harmony Test is a type of test that analyses this DNA in a sample of your blood to assess the risk of:
+The Harmony test is a type of test that analyses this DNA in a sample of your blood to assess the risk of:

-Conventional screening will detect approximately 70-80% of pregnancies with Down syndrome.
+The conventional screening will detect approximately 70-80% of pregnancies with Down syndrome.
 The Harmony test will detect over 99%.

 No, not necessarily.
 It means that there is a higher risk and you will be offered the option of amniocentesis to assess the chromosomes directly.
 You will be offered support and counselling to help you reach that decision.

 3 out of 100 women will require a repeat test.
-We receive a result in approximately two thirds of these samples.
+We receive a result in approximately two-thirds of these samples.
 Patients will not be charged if we are unable to obtain a result.